emilybache/GildedRose-Refactoring-Kata/scala/README.md

 ## Run approval tests

-The approval test creates a file with an result of the test fixture in approvaltests/gildedrose.testresult.txt.
-The very first test run will fail and the resulting gildedrose.testresult.txt can be moved/renamed to gildedrose.approved.txt.
+The approval test can be found in the src/test/scala/GildedRoseApprovalTest.scala.
+It uses the approval test framework from https://github.com/approvals/ApprovalTests.Java.

-The approval tests in the test directory under GildedRoseApprovalTest.scala will regenerate the test result on each run and compare it to the approved file.
-The approval test will fail when thee are any differences between the files.
+The initial run will be a failing test and suggests an output to accept as the first approved version.
+Each subsequent run of the test will succeed until the output from the test changes.

-To approve a new version simply rename the resulting test output to gildedrose.approved.txt
+To approve a new version, simply accept some or all diffs between the existing approved files and the newly generated output.

-Approval tests are part of the test suite triggered by sbt.
+Approval tests are part of the test suite triggered by "sbt test".

 ``` cmd
 sbt test